-HS is causes inflammation in your skin and in other parts of your body.
+HS causes inflammation in your skin and in other parts of your body.
 If the inflammation isn’t controlled in your skin, it can worsen and cause a complication – this is a new and different set of sensations or changes in the body.
 Your chance of having a complication is higher if your HS is more severe and if it’s not controlled.
-This is one of the reasons we want to get the word out about HS and the treatment options.
+This is one of the reasons we want to get the word out about HS and the treatment options that are available.

 - Injuries to the lymphatics: Deep inflammation can injure the vessels that carry fluid in our skin, called lymphatics.
 This can cause the skin to get thick and hard, then stay that way.

 - Anemia (low red blood cells): When there is too much inflammation in the body, it makes it harder to make red blood cells.
-This is called anemia and can make you feel more tired or like you trouble doing activities or exercise.
+This is called anemia and can make you feel more tired, making activities or exercise more difficult.

 - Skin cancer: If inflammation in the skin is not controlled over years and years, then it can cause skin cancer.
-This may sound scary, but it is very rare in HS, but a very good reason to treat HS, because it can be prevented.
+This may sound scary, but it is very rare in HS.
+However, this is yet another reason to treat HS, because it can be prevented.

 Remember, complications don’t happen to every person with HS.
 If your HS inflammation is controlled, then your chance of a complication is much lower.
 Visit your doctor today to talk about treatment.